-Data Tracking and Agency Support Program (DTASP).
-The Data Tracking & Agency Support Program (DTASP) consists of motivated law enforcement agencies across the state of West Virginia who provide data in their efforts in highway safety enforcement.
-This collected data is utilized to identify and target highway safety issues through the state, and to justify grant expenditures.
+Data Tracking and Agency Support Program.
+The Data Tracking & Agency Support Program (DTASP) consists of motivated law enforcement agencies across the State of West Virginia who provide data in their efforts in highway safety enforcement.
+This collected data is utilized to identify and target highway safety issues through the State, and to justify grant expenditures.
 The program also supports these agencies by providing highway safety-related equipment and training that might not normally be available to them.

 Public Information and Education.
 In rural areas, most residents receive medical treatment through county/community health centers.
-The RTSCs will provide public information and education to these centers through brochures and pamphlets and through the numerous health fairs hosted by these centers.
+The Regional Coordinators will provide public information and education to these centers through brochures and pamphlets and through the numerous health fairs hosted by these centers.
 In addition, coordinators will conduct child safety seat clinics at these facilities or in conjunction with other local agencies, in which the participants not only learn about safe child safety seat practices, but also receive information on seat belt use by adults.
 Coordinators also set up booths to promote all aspects of highway safety at town/county fairs that are held in rural communities.
 The coordinators will also provide educational classes/programs/assemblies to schools in their areas regarding seat belt safety.
 In West Virginia, many counties only have one high school in the entire county.
-Educational programs will be provided through this avenue via driver's education programs, SADD, and other special programs.
+Educational programs will be provided through this avenue via driver's education programs, SADD, and other special programs such as Battle of the Belts seat belt challenges.

 Media.
 A statewide media campaign is conducted every May for the CIOT blitz.
-A paid television and radio campaign reaches every part of the State and will continue in FFY 2021.
+A paid television and radio campaign reaches every part of the State and will continue in FFY2022.
 A statewide billboard campaign also runs at the same time, with many of these located in rural areas of the State.
-The coordinators also conduct earned media activities in their respective areas, which include television and radio public service announcements, media talk shows, and newspaper articles.
-Again, all the RTSCs provide services to rural areas in their region.
+The coordinators also conduct earned media activities in their respective areas, which include television and radio public service announcements, news talk shows, and newspaper articles.
+Again, all the coordinators provide services to rural areas in their region.

 The media plan also includes a social media aspect.
 Six regions (1, 2, 4, 5, 7 and 8) and the GHSP have Facebook pages; the State office, as well as Region 4, also actively manage Twitter accounts.
-All social media pages will cross-promote the CIOT message, as well as share related information in FFY 2021.
-The GHSP will pay for boosted posts on Facebook and Twitter that can be specifically targeted to the key demographics.
+All social media pages will cross-promote the CIOT message, as well as share related messages from NHTSA and other organizations across the country.
+In addition to regular social media posts in FFY2022, the GHSP will pay for boosted posts on Facebook and Twitter that can be specifically targeted to the key demographics.
 By boosting posts on Facebook, GHSP has greatly increased page likes, reach and public interaction.